Mfalz/text-steganography/README.md

 # text-steganography
 Image steganography tool that allow to embed some text inside chosen images.
-The main purpose for developing of this project is for learn Java.Swing
+The main purpose for developing of this project is for learn Java.Swing.
+The steganography process is implemented using the ImageJ processor